kviljoen/H3ABioNet_16S/index.md

 {% comment %}
   Collaborative Notes

-  If you want to use an Etherpad, go to
+  If you want to use an Etherpad, go to:

       http://pad.software-carpentry.org/YYYY-MM-DD-site